 The Kerala Agricultural University had initiated a Group Management approach in the adopted villages of the College of Agriculture, Vellayani, as early as in 1975.
-It had been replicated successfully since 1985 under the Lab-to-Land programme at Palissery, Thuravoor and Kadukkakunnu, three villages in the central part of the state, also.
-Drawing lessons from these experiences, the University developed a model for implementing Group Management in rice cultivation in the state.
-This has been the basis on which Government of Kerala decided to adopt Group Management in farming for rice development in the state popularly termed as 'Group Farming'. implemented initially in 1.77 lakh The programme was hectares, starting from the Kharif season of 1989 involving 4.5 lakh farmers.
-The Government intended to bring the entire paddy area under the programme in the following years.

-Group Farming is, in effect, a massive technology transfer programme, in which thrust is given to bring the farmers together and take up paddy cultivation by adopting modern scientific methods of cultivation.
-The main advantage of this approach is that the individual farmer retains his ownership on land and is free to take decisions on management practices.
+It had been replicated successfully since 1985 under the Lab-to-Land programme at Palissery, Thuravoor and Kadukkakunnu, three villages in the central part of the state, also lessons from these experiences, the University developed a model for implementing Group Management in rice cultivation in the state This has been the basis on which Government of Kerala decided to adopt Group Management in farming for rice development in the state popularly termed as 'Group Farming' implemented initially in 1 77 programme was hectares, starting from the Kharif season of 1989 involving 4.5 lakh farmers.
+The Government intended to bring the entire paddy area under the programme in the following years of this approach is that the individual farmer retains his ownership on land and is free to take decisions on management practices.
 Here, key farm operations such as raising of nursery, pesticide and fertiliser applications, water management, marketing and processing are taken up under the programme which an individual farmer cannot hope to achieve efficiently and profitably.
 The programme is implemented through Krishi Bhavans in every panchayath, with a technically qualified Agricultural Officer to head it, assisted and guided by a functional advisory body.